 Our new Optovue iVue is a Spectral Domain Optical Coherence Tomographer or SD-OCT if you prefer.
 If you want to know how it works you’ll probably need to get a PhD in electrical engineering and applied physics.
 Fortunately much like you don’t have to understand internal combustion to drive a car, you can think of the SD-OCT as working like magic.

 Measurements are painless and take only a moment.
 26,000 measurements per second means we get much more detail than even the highest sensitivity MRI.
-Dr. Sullivan and Dr. Bundy are able to show you each of the 10 layers of your retina.
+Dr. Sullivan are able to show you each of the 10 layers of your retina.
 Not impressed?
 The entire thickness of your retina is around one fourth of a millimeter.

 Who cares?
 Different layers are affected by different problems: glaucoma vs. macular degeneration vs. diabetes to name a few.